foundersandcoders/LIFT-backend/dev/ENDPOINTS.md

 #### 2C1. `POST "/find/user"`

 This is the endpoint you should call to get the list of entries to show on the user's screen.

+- [ ] tdWait: This should check for and pass the authentication ID

 It's a `POST` endpoint because it's designed to take a JSON body.